-For data sources that Tableau Online can't reach directly, you can use Tableau Bridge to keep data fresh.
+For data sources or virtual connections data that Tableau Online can't reach directly, you can use Tableau Bridge to keep data fresh.
 For example, use Bridge when your data source connects to data hosted behind a firewall.

 Note: If a data source connects to underlying data hosted in the cloud accessible from the public internet, live and extract connections run from Tableau Online directly.

 Tableau Bridge is client software that runs on a machine in your network.
 The client works in conjunction with Tableau Online to keep data sources that connect to private network data, which Tableau Online can't reach directly, up to date.
 Private network data includes on-premises data and virtual cloud data.